 “When we arrived at Jerusalem, the brothers received us warmly.
 The next day Paul and the rest of us went to see James, and all the elders were present.
 Paul greeted them and reported in detail what God had done among the Gentiles through his ministry.
 When they heard this, they praised God.
 Then they said to Paul: ‘You see, brother, how many thousands of Jews have believed, and all of them are zealous for the law.
 They have been informed that you teach all the Jews who live among the Gentiles to turn away from Moses, telling them not to circumcise their children or live according to our customs.
 What shall we do?
 They will certainly hear that you have come, so do what we tell you.
 There are four men with us who have made a vow.
 Take these men, join in their purification rites and pay their expenses, so that they can have their heads shaved.
 Then everybody will know there is no truth in these reports about you, but that you yourself are living in obedience to the law.
 As for the Gentile believers, we have written to them our decision that they should abstain from food sacrificed to idols, from blood, from the meat of strangled animals and from sexual immorality.’
 The next day Paul took the men and purified himself along with them.
 Then he went to the temple to give notice of the date when their days of purification would end and the offering would be made for each of them.”

-Paul was questioned by his Jewish friends.
+In these verses, Paul was questioned by his Jewish friends.
 Reports came to them that claimed he was teaching Gentiles to turn away from the law.
-Paul is then tested by his fellow brothers: If he participates in the purification vows of the men, then he will show that the reports are not true and that he is obedient to the law (and teaches others to do the same).
-In the latter half of this passage, Paul partakes in the purification vows of these men in the temple area and shows them that he does not teach against the Law or break the Law himself.
+Paul is then tested by his fellow brothers: If he participated in the purification vows of the men, then he would show that the reports are not true and that he is obedient to the law (and teaches others to do the same).
+In the latter half of this passage, Paul participated in the purification vows of these men to confirm that he never taught against the Law or break it himself.

-Kelly McDonald, Jr. is the BSA President.
-You can visit his website here: kellymcdonaldjr.com
+Kelly McDonald, Jr. is the BSA President. www.biblesabbath.org